JeffDeCola/my-cheat-sheets/software/development/operating-systems/linux/ls_colors-cheat-sheet/README.md

 So with this example,

-* Directories will be bold purple with a dark grey background.
+* Directories will be bold purple with a dark grey background
-* Files will be orange.
+* Files will be orange
-* Executables will be yellow.
+* Executables will be yellow
-* `*.monkey` will be red.
+* `*.monkey` will be red

 Do a `ls` and you should see your changes.